 Claimants can have their appointments either over the phone or in person at a local SSA office.

 If an applicant chooses to apply in person, he or she must locate a local Social Security office.
 Applying in person without an appointment may take longer.
 Wait times can be lengthy.
 In all cases, the SSI claimant must provide information and documents to prove SSI eligibility.

 However, SSI claimants don’t have to apply on their own.
 In fact, many claimants for SSI opt to appoint a representative.
 Although a representative does not have to be a lawyer, he or she needs to be qualified.
 The SSA requires a representative of good character, skills and legal standing.

 How A Representative Helps Apply For SSI Benefits

 A representative can help an SSI claimant multiple ways.
 These advocates or attorneys are permitted to complete forms and documents.
 Representatives can also accompany claimants to Social Security offices.

-However, the date of application is irrelevant if the applicant doesn’t qualify.
 There are a number of criteria to consider when qualifying for SSI benefits.